code-biscuits/html-biscuits/README.md

   - default: `0`,

-- `html-biscuits.annotationTrimByWords` _boolean_ : Determines whether to trim max length by characters or words..
+- `html-biscuits.annotationTrimByWords` _boolean_ : Determines whether to trim max length by characters or words.

+  - default: `false`,

+- `html-biscuits.annotationCursorLineOnly` _boolean_ : Determines whether to show the biscuits on all lines or only the current cursor line.
+(Supports multi cursor editing)
   - default: `false`,

 ## Commands